 Having been involved as a volunteer within the credit union movement for the last 29 years, I'm serving as Chair of Jubilee Tower Credit Union, a position I have held since first registration on 15 Feb 1996.
 I've also been in a part time paid position with JTCU for the last five years (since the retirement of our General Manager) undertaking a range of roles including administration and front of house duties, in addition to my strategic focus as chair.

 Jubilee Tower is a forward thinking credit union always looking for ways to develop services to meet the needs of our owner members and prospective owner members.
-I hope to expand my knowledge of the possibilities around product and service development and to gain more insight into credit union activitity internationally and also to be able to introduce additional ideas, including those around how to generate the greater involvement of our owner members (something we have found challenging to date) within Jubilee Tower Credit Union.
+I am grateful for my Pell Scholarship as by attending the ACDE course in Bangkok, I hope to expand my knowledge of the possibilities around product and service development and to gain more insight into credit union activitity internationally and also to be able to introduce additional ideas, including those around how to generate the greater involvement of our owner members (something we have found challenging to date) within Jubilee Tower Credit Union.

 I was encouraged by past DE graduates as well as the President of my Credit Union, Mr. Dorwin Manzano, who is in fact an I-CUDE to apply for this Bursary.
 It is noteworthy that the funds saved via the award of the Bursary is intended to facilitate my Credit Union, UWI Credit Union (UWICU), to sent two participants to the Canada DE Programme this year instead of one (1).
 Due to the prevailing economic climate, as a body the UWICU is mindful of the need to make wise financial decisions.